joanna-cf/301-lab-02/README.md

 -------

-Number and name of feature: Feature 2 -
+Number and name of feature: Feature 2 - Filter images

-Estimate of time needed to complete:
+Estimate of time needed to complete: 1.5 hours

-Start time:
+Start time: 10:11am

 Finish time: